In this section, we will look at some additional features of buttons.

 For example, the following will create a button where two of the words are red:

-<description value="rather strange" style="color: red;"/>
+<button> <description value="This is a"/> <description value="rather strange" style="color: red;"/> <description value="button"/> </button>

 Button with menupopup

-You can place a menupopup inside the button to cause a menu to drop down when the button is pressed, much like the menulist.
-However, in this case you must set the type attribute to the value menu.
+You can place a inside the button to cause a menu to drop down when the button is pressed, much like the menupopup.
+However, in this case you must set the menulisttype attribute to the value menu.

 <button type="menu" label="Device">